India In Economic Improvement

 (vi) Infrastructure Development

-- Smart City projects were launched.
+• Smart City initiatives launched.

 (vii) Liberalisation of Foreign Investment